 (NMIS's nmis.pl starts once every minute, so the interval granularity is 60s.
 If your policy indicates a frequency of

 1.5m (= 90 seconds), then NMIS will poll this node at time T, T+2m, T+4m and so on.)

 For PING/ICMP, the NMIS

-fpingd component runs always and will try to ping nodes as closely as possible with their configured ping frequency.
+fpingd component runs always and will try to ping nodes as close as possible with their configured ping frequency.

 RRD parameter setting

 Polling policies are also evaluated when a new RRD file is created, because the expected frequency of new data to enter the storage is vital knowledge for the RRD subsystem's functioning.

 However, these RRD parameters cannot be modified for an existing RRD file - they can only be given on creation.